Punktum-dk/epp-service-specification/README.md

 <a id="setting-authinfo"></a>
 ##### Setting AuthInfo

 Setting the AuthInfo is done using the `update domain` command.
-The AuthInfo token is not set as such, but is generated using the keyword: `auto`.
+The AuthInfo token is not set as such, but is generated using a keyword indicating the authorization scope, currently supported keywords are:

+- `autoredel`
+- `autotransfer`

 The AuthInfo token and hence the authorization holds a lifespan of 14 days.
 It can be ended prematurely by unsetting it, please see below.